Universal-Basic-Compute/serenissima/backend/docs/activities.md

     - `goto_home`: Traveling to their residence.
     - `goto_work`: Traveling to their workplace.
     - `goto_inn`: Traveling to an inn (for visitors).
+- **Production**: Citizen is at their workplace and actively transforming input resources into output resources according to a recipe.
+    - *Processor*: Consumes specified input resources from the building's inventory and adds specified output resources, if conditions (input availability, storage capacity) are met.
+- **Fetch Resource**: Citizen is traveling from a source building to their workplace (or another target building) to pick up resources as per a contract.
+    - *Processor*: (Currently, `fetch_resource` itself might not have a processor; the subsequent activity like `deliver_resource` or a modified `production` that uses fetched resources would handle them.
+This needs clarification if `fetch_resource` itself should have processing logic upon arrival at the source or destination).
 - **Idle**: Waiting for their next scheduled activity

 Activities are managed by the `createActivities.py` script, which runs periodically to ensure citizens always have something to do.
 This system applies equally to both AI and human citizens, creating a unified simulation where all citizens follow the same daily patterns and routines.